Release date: Out now

 Smarts: ProPilot Assist.
 Wireless Apple CarPlay and Android Auto

-Nissan has been quick to promote the fact the 2022 Leaf can be bought for under $20,000.
-Some might argue that it’s not really a true sub-$20K vehicle as it requires the buyer to redeem a potential government tax credit of up to $7,500.
-And to an extent, I agree.
+Nissan has been quick to promote the fact the Leaf can be bought for just over $20,000, after the tax credits are taken into consideration.
+Some might argue that it’s not really a true $20K vehicle as it requires the buyer to redeem a potential tax credit worth up to $7,500, but it's still very cheap by electric car standards

 But pricing discussions aside, the Nissan Leaf is not a perfect EV.
 The lane assist and infotainment system, while good compared to other car manufacturers, lags far behind what the likes of Tesla is throwing under the hood.

 The interior quality is about on par with the segment, although some plastics can feel a little hollow to the touch.
 And the exterior design still looks like a squat gerbil.
 Even then, for the average driver looking for a daily commuter, it’s hard to go wrong with the Nissan Leaf.